retooth2/xenharmlib/doc/quickstart.rst

 You might be wondering why you are not seeing a simple number but an expression.
 This is because pitches in equal division tunings have irrational frequencies.
-Xxenharmlib does not round them to floats but keeps them in a symbolic format to achieve perfect precision results when doing mathematical operations.
+Xenharmlib does not round them to floats but keeps them in a symbolic format to achieve perfect precision results when doing mathematical operations.
 The above frequency is equal to this expression: